hmrc/individual-calculations-api/resources/public/api/conf/2.0/scenarios/selfAssessment/retrieveAllowancesDeductionsReliefs.md

-<p>Scenario simulations using Gov-Test-Scenario headers is only available in the sandbox environment.</p>
+<p xmlns="http://www.w3.org/1999/html">Scenario simulations using Gov-Test-Scenario headers is only available in the sandbox environment.</p>
 <table>
     <thead>
         <tr>